-If you want to know how much to charge for car detailing.
+Now you have some strategies to come up with how much to charge for car detailing.
 We’ve created estimating technology in the Mobile Tech RX detailing app to help you take advantage of variable pricing – no complicated math required!
-We’ve already helped thousands of technicians in paintless dent repair charge the true value of their work.
+We’ve already helped thousands of technicians in auto recon charge the true value of their work.
 And some have made over $100,000 in extra revenue with our app.
 You can make making more money than ever too with our leading estimating and invoicing software.

 Interested in trying it out for yourself?
 Click below to sign up and you can try the only detailing app that helps you write perfect estimates for free.